 Hydrofluoric acid is synthesized as the product of gaseous sulfuric acid and calcium fluoride, which is subsequently cooled to a liquid.56 Aqueous HF is a weak acid, with a pKa of 3.17; as such, it is approximately 1,000 times less dissociated than equimolar hydrochloric acid, a strong acid.
 Hydrofluoric acid generally ranges in concentrations from 3% to 40%, for use in both industry and the home.
 Anhydrous HF is highly concentrated (>70%) and used almost exclusively for industrial purposes.
 Hydrofluoric acid has unique properties that can cause life-threatening complications following seemingly trivial exposure.

-Sodium fluoride is commonly synthesized by ...
+Sodium fluoride is commonly ...